alexander-pick/yatebts-builder/README.md

 - use `dockerbuild.sh` to build container
 - once the container is up use `build_bts.sh --all` to build the full stack with all components.

+Binaries are located in `/usr/local/bin/` after successful building.

 More options:

 - use `run_yate.sh` to run `yateBTS`